-- 1. Collect CV Information Collects data from the Vehicle System.
-Data collected includes BSMs Part I and Part II, event logs, other probe data (e.g., weather sensors), and DNs. - Generate Road Weather Alerts and Advisories Generates segment-level advisories and alerts of both current and forecast road and weather conditions based on customizable thresholds. - 3.
-Support Information Brokerage Distributes Road Weather Alerts and Advisories to the WYDOT's interfaces. - 4.
-Distribute TIMs Distributes the TIM to the Vehicle System and the SDW. - 5.
-Store Data Data generated are stored by the system. - 6.
+- Collect CV Information Collects data from the Vehicle System.
+Data collected includes BSMs Part I and Part II, event logs, other probe data (e.g., weather sensors), and DNs.
+Distress Notification and weather sensors are not part of Phase 4 scope. - Generate Road Weather Alerts and Advisories Generates segment-level advisories and alerts of both current and forecast road and weather conditions based on customizable thresholds.
+In Phase 4 Pikalert and Road Weather Alerts and Advisories will not be segment level. - Support Information Brokerage Distributes Road Weather Alerts and Advisories to the WYDOT's interfaces. - 4.
+Distribute TIMs Distributes the TIM to the Vehicle System and the SDX. - 5.
+Store Data Data generated is stored by the system. - 6.
 Manage and Maintain System The WYDOT Maintenance team monitors the system for availability and operational capabilities.